rezapr/interceptor/README.md

-# Interceptors
+# Interceptor

 fork from github.com/justinas/alice

-Interceptors provides a convenient way to chain your HTTP middleware functions and the app handler.
+interceptor provides a convenient way to chain your HTTP middleware functions and the app handler.

 In short, it transforms